 - DNA Extraction (a routine procedure used to isolate DNA so that it can be tested)

-- Amplification (amplification of the signals form DNA that yield from telomerase)
+- Amplification (amplification of the signals from DNA that yields from telomerase)

 Using data from these tests, a Patient Telomere Score is then calculated using the patients’ average telomere length, which is compared to average population scores by age group, generating an overall percentage of how well that patient conforms to the healthy average for their age.